contentful/contentful-cli/README.md

 yarn global add contentful-cli
 ```

-Please note that for the non standalone versions you need node `=> v12` to use the CLI.
+Please note that for the non standalone versions you need Node LTS to use the CLI.

 ## :hand: Usage